buttonpushertv/buttonpusherTTRPG/README.md

 ## Getting Started

+First, you'll want to download this vault and open it in [Obsidian](https://obsidian.md/).

-Visit [[JSON Import How To]] for the instructions on how to get your FMG map imported into a campaign.
+Once you've done that, open [[JSON Import How To]] for the instructions on how to get your FMG map imported into a campaign.